Digital Marketing Agency Pricing Guide: How much should you charge?

-For example, if you are involved in media management, this model will see you have a one-off monthly payment plus other rates based on the SEO, PPC, video content, and other services offered.
+For example, if you are involved in media management, this model will see you have a one-off monthly payment plus other rates based on the SEO, PPC, video content, website maintenance and other services offered.

 Offer SEO?
 You May Like: SEO Marketing Strategy: A Complete Guide

 Also known as value-based pricing, this is where your agency gets to price its services based on the KPIs that are hit.
 It is largely used when the results of the services your agency offers are directly measurable, and your client wants to remain competitive.

 For example, if you are involved in PPC advertising, you can charge your clients based on the deliverables, such as pay per click.